-Testing typically occurs in October.
-If you are provisionally selected, you must be present at Georgetown University on a Saturday in October for tests of your listening, reading, and writing abilities in English.
+Testing typically occurs in late September or October.
+If you are provisionally selected for the 2014 program year, you must be present at Georgetown University on Saturday, September 28, 2013 for tests of your listening, reading, and writing abilities in English.
 There will be no alternative date or location for these tests.
 You will need to pay for your own travel to Washington, DC.

 Your speaking and basic computer skills tests will take place at Georgetown University or another location in Washington, DC during the week before or the week after the Saturday testing.
 The EHLS Program will schedule these for you and will make every effort to accommodate your needs if you are traveling from out of town to take them.

 Description of the Tests